-When I started my first business, Punch Brand I was a bit of a “shy entrepreneur”.
+When I started my first business Punch Brand, I was a bit of a “shy entrepreneur”.
 I hid behind my brand and intentionally created the illusion that I was a large, established company.
-I created a façade that looked somewhat “corporate” and wrote the About Us page in third person “We”; as in “We are a design studio best known for our animal inspired apparel”.
+I created a façade that looked somewhat “corporate” and wrote the About Us page in third person “We”; as in “We are a design studio best known for our character-driven lifestyle clothing.”

 I think I was afraid if I told the truth then people wouldn’t buy my product knowing that it was handmade by a girl on her kitchen table.
-That it would lack the credibility for people to trust its quality even though it was a very well made product.
+I believed it would lack the credibility for people to trust its quality even though it was a very well made product.

 As I got more comfortable getting my product in front of customers, I started to open up and tell my story of how I got started.
 I found I could establish a better connection with my customers as well as develop a media presence which led to getting interviews and featured in newspaper articles.
 Reporters wanted to get to know me and my story, not just that I make products.